The Multicultural Perspectives Public Speaking Competition

 Welcome to the Multicultural Perspectives Public Speaking Competition!
-For 27 years this competition has been encouraging primary school students to explore ideas of multiculturalism in Australia while they practise their public speaking skills and improve their confidence.
-Every year around 2,000 students are chosen to represent their schools in the local finals which will hopefully be running live and in-person all around the state in 2022 – hope to see you at one of them!
+For 27 years, this competition has encouraged primary school students to explore ideas of multiculturalism in Australia while they practise their public speaking skills and improve their confidence.
+Every year around 2,000 students are chosen to represent their schools in the local finals, which will hopefully be running live and in-person all around the state in 2022 – hope to see you at one of them!

 Who can enter the competition?

 The Multicultural Perspectives Public Speaking Competition is open to all NSW government primary schools.
 The competition has two different age divisions – one for Years 3 and 4 students and one for Years 5 and 6 students.
 Schools can enter up to two contestants in each of the age divisions, totalling four contestants overall.

 The online entry form for the competition is available using the red button above.
 Entries should be submitted before close of business on Friday, 25 March 2022.
 Please ensure that you include contact details for the teacher looking after the entry.

 How much does entry cost?

 The entry fee for the competition is $20.00 per contestant, which means a maximum of $80.00 per school.
 Schools will automatically be debited for this amount once they submit their entry form.
 Please advise your school’s finance department that this will occur, and note that fees are due on entry and can’t be refunded even where students might subsequently withdraw.

 |2022 Years 3 and 4 topics||2022 Years 5 and 6 topics|